- PrintArticle Summary

 Drug withdrawal treatment addresses only one part of drug addiction rehab and recovery.
 In most cases, follow-up programs include group and one-on-one counseling and ongoing support from a team of medical professionals.
 While outpatient treatment is available in many facilities, inpatient care in a privately or publicly funded rehab and recovery facility is often the most effective option for long-term recovery.

-If you or someone you know is struggling with drug withdrawal symptoms, give us a call at 1-888-658-5242 so that we can help you find a support group to discuss your treatment options.
-This drug rehab referral helpline is free and confidential.
+If you or someone you know is struggling with drug withdrawal symptoms, give us a call at 1-888-935-1318 Who Answers? so that we can help you find a support group to discuss your treatment options.
+This drug rehab helpline is free and confidential.

 |Illicit Drugs: Information At A Glace|